 Bonjour Global Travellers!
-This week we wrap you up in the tastefully beautiful country that is France.
-From stomping grapes, shredding snow capped mountains, getting loved up in Paris, gambling seaside with the rich & famous, eating your weight in pastries or drinking barrels of the best wine on earth.
-France just knows.
-We're about to take you on the grand tour, so read below to figure out exactly where you will start your French adventures.
+We're here to fill you in on the beautiful European country of France.
+From stomping grapes, shredding snow-capped mountains, getting loved up in Paris, gambling seaside with the rich & famous, eating your weight in pastries or drinking barrels of the best wine on earth...
+France just knows how to do it.
+We're about to take you on the grand tour, so keep reading to figure out exactly where you need to be to start your French adventures.

 - Population: 66 million

 - Capital City: Paris - The city of lurrrrve

 - Best time to travel: Seaside in the summer, alp-side in the winter, city in autumn, everywhere in spring

 We know that France is a pretty big country and that it's going to take a couple of visits here and there to feel somewhat like a local.
 So we have taken the most exciting parts and rolled them into the ultimate French round-trip, so you can see as much as you can in one go!
 Let's start in none other than the famous French capital.

 'Oui Oui and welcome to Paree!'